Unless otherwise stated, this contingency plan applies to all ships flying the flag of the Netherlands (including fishing trawlers > 75 meters).

 ISM and ISPS

-The annual ISM internal audits may be postponed for 3 months, as described in paragraph 12.1 of the ISM Code in exceptional cases where audits cannot be carried out due to travel restrictions imposed by authorities for controlling the COVID-19 pandemic.
+The annual ISM internal audits are postponed for 3 months, as described in paragraph 12.1 of the ISM Code in cases where audits cannot be carried out due to travel restrictions imposed by the COVID-19 outbreak.

-However, if the Company wishes so, an annual internal ISM audit may also be carried out by the crew on board, according to the ISM Code, paragraph 12.5:
+However, if the company wishes so an annual internal ISM audit may also be carried out on board by the crew:

-The Master may audit the Engine Department and the Chief Engineer may audit the Bridge Department, if possible under remote supervision from a qualified internal auditor/DPA of the Company.
+The Master may audit the Engine Department and the Chief Engineer may audit the Bridge Department, if possible under remote supervision from qualified internal auditor/DPA from the Company.

 When the situation of the COVID-19 outbreak allows it, the company should carry out a follow up audit as soon as possible to verify whether safety and pollution-prevention activities comply with the safety management system.

-Based on paragraph 13.14 of the ISM Code and paragraph 19.3.5 of Part A of the ISPS Code, an extension of the validity of the Safety Management Certificate and Ship Security Certificate with 3 months may be granted.
+Based on paragraph 13.14 of the ISM Code and paragraph 19.3.5 of Part A of the ISPS Code, an extension of the validity of the Safety Management Certificate and Ship Security Certificate with 3 months is allowed for.